veridonia/whitepaper/Whitepaper.md

 **2. Consensus (Majority-Based Decision-Making)**
 Content decisions rely on majority voting at multiple stages, fostering community alignment and collective agreement.

-**3. ELO-Based Reputation System**
+**3. ELO-Based Rating System**
-A dynamic reputation system based on ELO ratings rewards accurate decision-making, ensuring meritocracy and thoughtful engagement.
+A dynamic rating system based on ELO ratings rewards accurate decision-making, ensuring meritocracy and thoughtful engagement.

 **4. Multi-Stage Voting Process**
 A structured, tiered voting mechanism balances efficiency with quality, using progressively qualified groups of community members to evaluate content.

 **5. Transparency and Auditability**
-All moderation actions, votes, and reputation adjustments are publicly recorded, ensuring full transparency and enabling independent verification.
+All moderation actions, votes, and rating adjustments are publicly recorded, ensuring full transparency and enabling independent verification.
 This openness safeguards the integrity of the community governance model.

 This combined framework seeks to address flaws in engagement-driven platforms, aiming to restore trust and prioritize content integrity.